Z4ee/StarRail-S-GC/README.md

 You can use Extreme Injector (auto inject) to inject the dll into the game at startup

-Now you can use your infinite skill points
+Now you can use speedhack

 # Functional:
-- infinite skill points
+- speedhack (KEY: F5)